flyx/flyx.org/_posts/2012-08-14-adabundler.md

 The contents is quite straight forward: Firstly, you define the name and the version number of your application.
 Then, you tell ada-bundler where to find the primary executable file.
-After that comes the payload: You tell ada-bundler which resources files should be bundled with your application.
+After that comes the payload: You tell ada-bundler which resource files should be bundled with your application.
 The items are paths relative to the current directory (i.e. the directory where you run ada-bundler from; that should usually be the directory where the ada-bundler configuration file is located).